Creative Direction

 Solution

-Beyond the installations, we led the development of community activations that encouraged audiences to encounter the work together, engage with the artists’ perspectives, and deepen their own understanding of LANDBACK.
-By centering Indigenous voices in public space, LANDBACK.Art expanded the conversation—shifting it from abstraction to lived meaning and collective responsibility.
+Beyond the installations, we developed community activations that invited audiences to experience the work together, engage with the artists’ perspectives, and deepen their understanding of LANDBACK.
+By centering Indigenous voices in public space, this project expanded the conversation, shifting it from abstraction to lived meaning and mutual responsibility.

 / Credits